Hypnosis: Inside the science that could change your mind

 When Isabella received a diagnosis of OCD at the age of 13, Kuttner taught her how to focus on her breathing and picture herself in calm place, using a form of self-hypnosis.
 The technique has given her control over compulsive behaviours, such as a need to touch a rock a certain number of times, Isabella says.

 She used to feel panicky at the idea of sleeping away from home.
-Now, she is graduating from high school with acceptance letters from both the University of British Columbia and Queens University.
+Now, she is graduating from high school with acceptance letters from both the University of British Columbia and Queen’s University.
 Knowing that the brain is strong enough to “transport you from the thoughts,” Isabella says, “I feel more secure and confident, and less vulnerable in my own head.”

 Hypnosis techniques are relatively easy for health-care professionals to learn, Kuttner says.
 But like other specialists interviewed for this article, she cautions patients against seeking hypnosis from someone with no medical training.
 “Things can go haywire.”